Slavunia/Project_About_Data_Analyst_Jobs/README.md

 FROM job_postings_fact
 WHERE job_title_short = 'Data Analyst';
 ```
-*Table showing the number of remote and work-from-home offers in data analysis and their percentage globally and in Germany:*
+*Table showing the number of remote and work-from-home offers in data analysis and their percentage in 2023, both globally and in Germany:*

 | **Region**    | **Remote Count** | **Total Postings** | **Percentage Remote** |
 |---------------|------------------|--------------------|-----------------------|